deekshasharma/design-system/README.md

 1.  **Open the source code and start editing!**

-    Open the `learnstorybook-design-system` directory in your code editor of choice and building your first component!
+    Open the `design-system` directory in your code editor of choice and building your first component!

 ## 🔎 What's inside?